ga-chicago/wdi-12-ex-0718-styling-forms/README.md

 ## HTML Forms

+*note: clone this repo bc there is starter code*

 ## Intro
 Forms can be tricky to style.
 Spend some time this morning just focusing on styling forms.